 Today, the university continues to earn national and global recognition for outstanding achievement in a number of areas including:

-- Teaching and learning: The proportion of our staff holding doctorate qualifications remains significantly above the national average, and work has begun on the new $85 million learning centre at our City West campus.
+- Teaching and learning: The proportion of our staff holding doctorate qualifications remains above the national and state average, and work is near completion on the new $85 million learning centre at our City West campus.

-- Research: The 2012 Excellence in Research for Australia evaluation rated more than 86 per cent of our assessed research at world-class or above, and in the highly-competitive Cooperative Research Centre scheme we were ranked number two in Australia for income received from Commonwealth.
+- Research: The 2012 Excellence in Research for Australia (ERA) evaluation rated more than 86 per cent of our assessed research at world-class or above, and in the highly-competitive Cooperative Research Centre scheme we were ranked number one in Australia for income received from Commonwealth.

 Further achievements are detailed here.